Compactified 2HDM under the Non-SUSY AdS instability conjecture: Abstract

 \section{Abstract}

-We investigate how extra-dimensional dynamics influence the Higgs sector phenomenology by compactifying a Two-Higgs-Doublet Model (2HDM) coupled to 4D gravity on a circle $S^{1}$.
-The resulting effective potential includes tree-level 2HDM interactions, one-loop Coleman-Weinberg corrections from the Kaluza-Klein towers, and a radion contribution inspired by the Goldberger-Wise mechanism.
-We derive the full 3D effective action and show that, for the observed Higgs mass $m_{h}=125$ GeV, the radion potential admits a stable minimum, near-zero vacuum energy.
-By imposing the non-supersymmetric AdS instability conjecture as a quantum gravity consistency requirement, we obtain a model independent bound on the heavy Higgs sector, finding that the additional scalar states must satisfy $M_{H}\gtrsim 680$ GeV to avoid an unstable AdS$_{3}$ vacuum.
-Our results demonstrate how Swampland inspired constraints can yield sharp, phenomenologically testable predictions for extended Higgs sectors.
+We investigate how extra-dimensional dynamics influence Higgs-sector phenomenology by compactifying a Two-Higgs-Doublet Model (2HDM) coupled to 4D gravity on a circle \(S^1\).
+The resulting effective potential includes tree-level 2HDM interactions, one-loop Coleman--Weinberg corrections from the Kaluza--Klein towers, and an effective radion-stabilization contribution inspired by the broader modulus-stabilization literature.
+We derive the corresponding 3D effective action and show that, for the observed Higgs mass \(m_h=125\,\mathrm{GeV}\), the compactified potential admits a stabilized configuration with near-zero vacuum energy.
+By imposing the non-supersymmetric AdS instability conjecture as a quantum-gravity consistency requirement, we obtain a constraint within our numerical setup on the heavy Higgs sector, finding that the additional scalar states must satisfy approximately \(M_H \gtrsim 680\,\mathrm{GeV}\) in order to avoid perturbatively stable non-supersymmetric AdS\(_3\) minima.
+Our results demonstrate how Swampland-inspired constraints can yield phenomenologically relevant predictions for extended Higgs sectors.